-- Describe the key ethical components which should be considered when utilizing a clinical reasoning process to solve ethical dilemmas in the practice of sensory integration.
+- Identify the key ethical components which should be considered when utilizing a clinical reasoning process to solve ethical dilemmas in the practice of sensory integration.

-- Describe 2 ways to apply ethical reasoning within the clinical decision-making process to solve ethical dilemmas for therapists using a sensory integration approach.
+- Identify 2 ways to apply ethical reasoning within the clinical decision-making process to solve ethical dilemmas for therapists using a sensory integration approach.

 Course Level: Introductory.
 There are no prerequisites for this course.

 Suitable For: Occupational Therapists, OT Assistants.